Coronavirus: Over 700,000 people receiving unemployment payments from State

 A Defence Forces medic waits for people to arrive at the testing facility at Sir John Rogerson’s Quay, Dublin on Friday.
 Photograph: Niall Carson/PA

-The number of people receiving unemployment income supports has soared to more than 700,000, according to Department of Social Protection.
+A total of 714,000 people are now receiving social welfare income payments from the Department of Social Protection.

-It said over half a million people (507,000) had been issued the Covid-19 Pandemic Unemployment Payment.
-This is in addition to the 207,000 people who are on the live register.
+The €350 Covid-19 unemployment payment is being paid to 507,000 people who have lost their jobs as a result of the pandemic, according to new figures issued by the Department.
+Another 207,000 were already on the live register.

+This represents an increase of 200,000 people claiming income supports in less than a week.
+Last Thursday the department, on foot of figures issued by Central Statistic Office (CSO), said just over 513,000 people were on the live register or receiving the new income support payment.

 Meanwhile the number of outbreaks of Covid-19 in nursing homes has increased again to 57, according to the latest HSE report.